discrete-notes/discrete-notes.github.io/_posts/2022-12-06-counting-paths.md

 [Nicolas Trotignon](https://perso.ens-lyon.fr/nicolas.trotignon/) who told us about Le's conjecture.
 We had some partial results but nothing good enough to be written down.
 We are happy to see that there is some progress!

+--

+As usual, please email me if you see any writing or scientific mistake.